hacs/documentation/source/docs/use/download/download.md

     To set up HACS, you can use the [HACS download script](https://github.com/hacs/get).

     1. Open a terminal.
-    2. Go inside the container with `docker exec -it <name of container running homeassistant> bash`.
+    2. Go inside the container with `docker exec -it <name of the container running homeassistant> bash`.
     3. Run the HACS download script.

         ```bash